Year of Publication

 - The appropriate level of government for financing special education services needs to be determined.

 Tremoulis, Scott, "An Analysis of the Effect a State's Special Education Funding Formula Has on the Percent of a State's Students Enrolled in Special Education From 2000-2009" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 55.